alxknit/playgroundGit/Starting.md

 I make git rebase logic but it didn't work now I'm in logic but with switch, merge
 Make one commit here

+Make some new changes always in logic branch
+Here are some
+Also on file logit02